kvankova/code-embedder/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

 ```
-You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow.
+You need to create a secret with write and repo permissions in the repository settings to pass it as `GITHUB_TOKEN` in the workflow. 🔑 **Fine-grained tokens** are preferred, and you need to set repository permissions to:
+- **Read** access to actions variables, metadata and secrets
+- **Read** and **Write** access to actions, code, commit statuses, pull requests, and workflows

 ## 🔬 Under the hood
 This action performs the following steps: